romain-lfg/LFG/docs/production-readiness-checklist.md

   - [ ] Dependencies are kept up to date

 ## Conclusion

+This checklist is designed to ensure that the LFG platform is ready for production deployment.
+By addressing all items in this checklist, we can be confident that the platform is secure, reliable, and provides a good user experience.

+Remember that production readiness is an ongoing process, not a one-time event.
+Regular reviews and updates to this checklist are recommended as the platform evolves.

 This checklist provides a comprehensive set of items to verify before deploying the LFG platform to production.
 By ensuring that all items are checked, you can be confident that your authentication system is secure, reliable, and ready for production use.